 Evernote has been hacked, forcing the online note-taking software to reset passwords for its 50 million users, although any password data

 that was accessed was protected with encryption.
-What does this mean for enterprise
+What does this mean for enterprise IT security

 "In our security investigation, we have found no evidence that any of the content you store in Evernote was accessed, changed or lost," Evernote's Dave Engberg said in a blog post.
 "We also have no evidence that any payment information for Evernote Premium or Evernote Business customers was accessed."